 Wondering if M&Ms are vegan?
 You’re not alone.

-With a history that spans 80+ years back and availability in 100+ countries, there is no denying that M&Ms are one of the world’s most popular candies.
-In fact, peanut M&Ms used to be our absolute favorite candy.
+With a history that extends 80+ years back and availability in 100+ countries, there is no denying that M&Ms are one of the world’s most popular candies.
+In fact, peanut M&Ms used to be our absolute favorite.
 Let's be real, who doesn't love them?